fabric8io/fabric8/docs/mavenPlugin.md

     mvn fabric8:deploy -Dupload=false

+## Adding additional configuration files into the profile

+If you create the directory **src/main/fabric8** and add any configuration files or a ReadMe.md file (for documentation) in your project they will get automatically uploaded into the profile too.

 ## Properties

 The following properties can be specified on the command line or as configuration parameters in the plugin configuration in your pom.xml: